justincredible/prefab-shapes/README.md

 <img src="https://github.com/justincredible/Demos/assets/3183562/1bed5bcd-f34e-4ece-84be-e254bfde83dd" height="200" width="200" >

-Also notice how a reflected face can be symmetrically positioned in the circle.
+Also notice how a reflected face can be symmetrically positioned in the circumcircle.

+### Remaining polygons

+No other polygon is the face of a Platonic Solid, but all are simple to generate.
+The techniques used thus far will continue to determine vertex positions for higher-sided polygons.
+However, this gets tedious quickly, so we plot the vertices in a more convenient manner.

 ## Platonic Solids